pallavipsap/createcrossword/README.md

 # createcrossword
-This repository consists of basic code to create crossword puzzles
+This repository consists of code to create crossword puzzles, attempt crossword puzzles with group creations
 - crossword pages will consist of the main application
 - initially student and teacher pages were developed
 - crossword pages will consist of development in both student and teacher pages along with other features in the application